Skechers GOTrail Ultra 3 Review Facts

 will enjoy the lush cushioning of the GOTrail Ultra 3, provided in part by a single layer in the midsole.
 Instead of the standard EVA foam that make up most midsoles, Skechers’ Next Generation ResalyteⓇ maximizes the cushion for a soft and comfortable ride with added protection.
 Skechers cites ResalyteⓇ as an “injection-molded compound with memory retention” and is exclusive to Skechers performance line.
 This springiness is thought to reduce the impact and fatigue of the foot.
 The design of the GOTrail Ultra 3's midsole was created with the ultra marathon runner in mind.
 In addition, Skechers has created a superior drainage system that utilizes ports on either side of the midsole to drain the shoe effectively for the wettest trail conditions.

-The Ultra 3 now incorporates a lightweight quick drying mesh and seamless synthetic materials to keep the shoe breathable, durable, and appropriate for most weather.
+The Ultra 3 now incorporates a lightweight quick-drying mesh and seamless synthetic materials to keep the shoe breathable, durable, and appropriate for most weather conditions.
 The reflective detailing

 is an added safety bonus.
 The inside of the shoe aims for stability and comfort with its molded heel cup and inner support strap as well as a soft perforated insole and soft sockliner.
 Skechers continued its quest for a feelgood shoe by adding a little padding to the tongue as well.

-for all the cushioning provided, this shoe weighs in at 9 oz for women’s model and 11 oz for the men’s.
+Surprisingly lightweight for all the cushioning provided, this shoe weighs in at 9 oz for the women’s model and 11 oz for the men’s.

 With its new air drying mesh upper and unique draining system comprised of ports on both sides of the midsole and perforated insoles, this shoe seems to go the distance with regard to breathability.
 This good air circulation and decreased drying time